SFU-CMPT-201/lecture-notes/12-basic-crypto.md

     * This is typically produced by a cryptographic hash function, e.g., SHA-256.
 * Digital signature
     * A digital signature combines public key crypto and hashing.
-    * It verifies a message or a document is an unaltered copy of one produced by the signer.
+    * It verifies a message or a document is an unaltered copy of the one produced by the signer.
     * This is not about message encryption, i.e., message itself doesn't need to be secret.
     * There are two parties involved, a signer and a verifier.
         * The signer is the one who sends a message and wants to prove that the message is indeed